wecodemore/wpstarter/docs/03-WordPress-Integration.md

 The file `wp-includes/plugin.php` contains WordPress functions for the [plugin API](https://developer.wordpress.org/plugins/hooks/).

-In recent WordPress versions this file has been made "independent" from the rest of WordPress, which means that it can be loaded very early allowing to add hooks very early, before the rest of WordPress is loaded.
+In recent WordPress versions this file has been made "independent" from the rest of WordPress, which means that it can be loaded very early, allowing to add hooks before the rest of WordPress is loaded.

-In the `wp-config.php` that WP Starter generates, the file is loaded early, so that it is possible to add hooks, for example, in the  `{$environment}.php` (see above) or in a dedicated "early hooks file".
+In the `wp-config.php` that WP Starter generates, the file is loaded very early making possible to add hooks, for example, in the environment-specific  `{$environment}.php` files, or in a dedicated "early hooks file".